NathanStrutz/PreciousOnes/src/index.md

 ### Our Mission

-Empowering women through education: our classes on sewing, feminine health, and business training are helping women to see their value and worth.
+Through women’s education, sewing opportunities, feminine health and business training, we are empowering women to change their lives, families and their communities.

-Precious ones is coming alongside women to embrace independence, know God's love, and create communities that value one another and their sisters around the world.
+Through children’s education we will change the trajectory of generations!

+We are seeing the transformative power of God’s love and the hope that comes with having an education!

 </div>
 <div class="col-4">